yaroschukb/Recipes-Chatbot/README.md

 # Recipes Chatbot
 Chat bot to choose a recipe by category.
-More details by As the basis of this project is chosen https://fredrikoseberg.github.io/react-chatbot-kit-docs/ The basis is adapted to the goals of the project.
+As the basis of this project is chosen https://fredrikoseberg.github.io/react-chatbot-kit-docs/ The basis is adapted to the goals of the project.